-The trail is technically very easy and suitable for all ages and abilities, however there are a few hill climbs and descents that will require walking.
-While a keen cyclist could set off and ride the trail in its entirety in a day, most will choose to base themselves in Queenstown, Arrowtown or surrounds and ride segments of the trail over the course of a couple days.
+The trail is technically very easy and suitable for all ages and abilities, however there are a few hill climbs and descents that may require walking.
+While a keen cyclist could set off and ride the trail in its entirety in a day, most will choose to base themselves in Queenstown, Arrowtown or surrounds and ride one or more of the shorter routes available.

 The Gibbston River Trail explores the lovely Gibbston wine region of the Wakatipu.
 Cycle amongst the vineyards, sample local Pinot Noir and take in the splendour of the mighty Kawarau River.

-The Queenstown Trail from Arrowtown to GIbbston crosses five newly constructed bridges over the Arrow River and passes through quaint country lanes and paddocks.
-You'll cross the world-famous AJ Hackett Kawarau Bridge before arriving in beautiful Gibbston Valley via the GIbbston RIver Trail.
+The trail from Arrowtown to GIbbston crosses five newly constructed bridges over the Arrow River and passes through quaint country lanes and paddocks.
+You'll cross the world-famous AJ Hackett Kawarau Bridge before arriving in beautiful Gibbston Valley, via the GIbbston RIver Trail.

-This section of The Queenstown Trail begins at the historic Old Shotover Bridge and follows the vivid blue waters of the Kawarau River.
+This section of the Queenstown Trail links Frankton to Gibbston Valley.
+Mostly following the vivid blue waters of the Kawarau River, it also winds up to cross the iconic Lower Shotover Bridge.
 The newly built cycle trail passes rolling farmland and native forest before climbing high above the river with sweeping views of the Wakatipu Basin and Remarkables.
-This track does have a couple challenging hills, but these can be walked by young or beginner cyclists.
+This track does have a couple challenging hills, but these can be walked if needed.